The best flea market in New York

 4. Artists & Fleas

-While not a traditional flea market, Artists & Fleas is a curated marketplace featuring local creators.
-You’ll find hand-printed t-shirts, quirky gifts, and even limited-edition art.
-Perfect for finding something hip and unique.
+Though not a conventional flea market, Artists & Fleas is a carefully selected bazaar including nearby artists.
+Hand-printed t-shirts, oddball presents, and even limited-edition artwork abound.
+Perfect for locating something hip and original.

-Vibe: Trendy and Instagrammable — great for gifting or finding a personal statement piece.
+Vibe: Trendy and Instagrammable, the vibe is perfect for gifting or locating a personal statement item.

 5. LIC Flea & Food (Seasonal)